jeremyshaughnessy/jeremyshaughnessy/README.md

 Software Engineer
 -----------------

-I am a recent Information Science & Technology graduate from Temple University looking to begin my career.
+I am a recent Information Science & Technology graduate from Temple University seeking a full time position.

 * 🌍  I'm based in Philadelphia, Pennsylvania
 * ✉️  You can contact me at [jeremyshaughnessy@temple.edu](mailto:jeremyshaughnessy@temple.edu)